Comparison inequalities and fastest-mixing Markov chains: Consequences of the comparison inequality, some via majorization. Consequences of the comparison inequality, some via majorization

-Write~$N$ for the size of the state space~$\Xc$.
+Write $N$ for the size of the state space $\Xc$.
 Then each of the following six functions is Schur-convex on the unit simplex in ${\RR}^N$:

-in~\cite[Chapter 3]{MR81b:00002}, see Sections~I.1, I.1, A.2, I.1.b, D.5, and~D.1, respectively.
-Therefore, if $\rho_1$ majorizes $\rho_2$, then $\rho_2$ is closer to~$\pi$ than is $\rho_1$ in each of the following six senses (where here~$\pi$ is uniform and we have written the discrepancy from~$\pi$ for a generic pmf~$\rho$): \begin{enumerate}[(i)] \item{{\bf $L^p$-distance}
+in~\cite{MR81b00002}, Chapter 3, see Sections I.1, I.1, A.2, I.1.b, D.5, and D.1, respectively.
+Therefore, if $\rho_1$ majorizes $\rho_2$, then $\rho_2$ is closer to $\pi$ than is $\rho_1$ in each of the following six senses (where here $\pi$ is uniform and we have written the discrepancy from $\pi$ for a generic p.m.f. $\rho$): \begin{longlist} \item\textit{$L^p$-distance}

-for any $1 \leq p < \infty$; } \item{{\bf $L^{\infty}$-distance}
+for any $1 \leq p < \infty$; \item\textit{$L^{\infty}$-distance}

-also called {\bf relative pointwise distance};} \item{{\bf separation}
+also called \textit{relative pointwise distance}; \item\textit{separation}

-} \item{{\bf Hellinger distance}
+\item\textit{Hellinger distance}

-} \item{the {\bf Kullback--Leibler divergence}
+\item the \textit{Kullback--Leibler divergence}

-} \item{the {\bf Kullback--Leibler divergence}
+\item the \textit{Kullback--Leibler divergence}

-} \end{enumerate} Of course, the $L^2$-distance considered in \refC{C:TVsepL2}(c) is the special case $p = 2$ of example~(i) here, and the TV distance of \refC{C:TVsepL2}(a) amounts to the special case $p = 1$.
-Relative pointwise distance was also treated earlier without use of majorization at~\eqref{rpd}. } \enx
+\end{longlist} Of course, the $L^2$-distance considered in Corollary \ref {CTVsepL2}(c) is the special case $p = 2$ of example (i) here, and the TV distance of Corollary~\ref{CTVsepL2}(a) amounts to the special case $p = 1$.
+Relative pointwise distance was also treated earlier without use of majorization at (\ref{rpd}). \end{example}